Pratyush-Bhattacharya/cse15l-lab-reports/LabReport4.md

 ![alt text](image-16.png)

 Keys pressed: `git commit -a -m 'We did it gang!`. `git commit` commits the changes to add to Github.
-The `-a` adds all modified files to the commit automatically.
+The `-a` stages all modified or deleted files to the commit automatically (it does not stage new files).
 And `-m <message>` submits a message to go along with the commit.
 Every commit must come with a message for logging purposes.

 ![alt text](image-17.png)